yadabasac/project/4. Predicting property prices with regression (R Programming)/Readme.md

 The dataset in this project can be downloaded from  [here.](https://github.com/yadabasac/project/blob/main/4.%20Predicting%20property%20prices%20with%20regression%20(R%20Programming)/1.%20Dataset/Property%20features%20dataset.csv)

+Below is the exploratory data analysis of the attributes we will use to predict a property price.
 **Table 1:**
 | Attribute  | Mean | Standar Deviation |
 | ------------- | ------------- |------------- |